geoadmin/doc-tech/docs/stac/asset-upload.md

 #### Recurrent upload

 If you have recurrent asset uploads, you need to have a proper error handling otherwise the uploads might get stuck.
-Asset uploads operation are not stateless but statefull therefore the error handling is important.
+Asset uploads operation are not stateless but stateful therefore the error handling is important.
 Here below is a simple practical example on which errors to handle in case of recurrent asset upload.

 Note this example is only recommended if the upload is recurrent (for example every hour).
-The number of retries below depends on the upload frequency, if the upload frequency is daily then you might want to have at least 3 retries with some exponential backoff time between each retries, in opposite if the upload is done at high frequency you might skip the retries and simply cancel the upload, using the next upload iteration as retry.
+The number of retries below depends on the upload frequency, if the upload frequency is daily then you might want to have at least 3 retries with some exponential backoff time between each retries, conversely, if the upload is done at high frequency, you might skip retries and simply cancel the upload, using the next upload iteration as a retry.

 1. Create Asset Upload